garrett-sutton/garrett-sutton.github.io/_drafts/hard-parenting.md

 bathing Gwen and getting her dressed for bed.
 Gwen was super good after this.
 Playing with her books and moving about.
 Eventually you could tell she was tired and I laid her down to go to sleep.

-What a day.
-The tag team effort while both Grace and
-I felt horrible was something.
+Grace hit the hay soon after and luckily I was able to eat a little bit before I went to sleep too.
+GG stomach bug.

+What.
+A. Day.
+The tag team effort while both Grace and I felt horrible was something.
+It's one thing to take care of yourself when you're sick or even try to take care of another adult.
+But when everyone is sick and you have a little one that needs caring for, it's a whole new ballgame.
+I'd like to think I added a little bit to the mental toughness bank by getting through this day.